tim-shand/homelab-onprem/README.md

 - Deployed by Github Actions, using Entra ID Service Principal secured with Federated Credentials (OIDC).
 - Minimalistic, light-weight platform landing zone for connectivity, governance, monitoring and shared resources.
 - Hub/Spoke network topology, with hub VNet providing a centralized connectivity for workload spoke VNet peering.
+- IaC Backend Vending:
-- Dedicated IaC subscription to contain remote Terraform states for all deployments with per-project containers.
+  - Dedicated IaC subscription to contain remote Terraform states for all deployments, with per-project backends.
+  - Each project backend is configured using an **IaC Backend Vending** module to create storage and Github resources.
+  - Azure Blob Container held in the IaC subscription.
+  - Creates a Github repository environment, with target resource Azure subscription stored in environment secrets.

 ### Cloudflare